• Skip to primary navigation

 Persimmons are a short-lived fall treat here in California, and they start to get ripe in September, but November and early December are at their peak.

-This persimmon cookie recipe was sent to me by one of our readers and a long-time family friend.
+One of our readers and a long-time family friend sent this persimmon cookie recipe to me.
 Denise and I met when her husband and my dad were stationed on Oahu at the same Naval base.

 I was good friends with her daughter.
 We went to middle school and some of our high school together.
 During high school, we were all transferred to San Diego.
 Julie and I ended up at different schools but kept in touch.

 One of the best things about having a substantial blended military family is that people are from all over the place.
 I got to try so many different foods growing up.
-This experience has shaped and given me not only a love of cooking and eating, but it has led to a career that I love.
+This experience has shaped and given me a love of cooking and eating and led to a career that I love.
 Being able to share recipes is a dream come true.

 What You'll Need...